 Accepted to Cambridge and Waitlisted at Stanford

-I did not have the best GMAT out there but with his help and planning I managed to get a Top European Program.
+I did not have the best GMAT out there but with his help and planning, I managed to get a Top European Program.
 The MBA Prep School online process is simple and anyone can use it without hassle.
-24 hour turn around usually meant your edited documents were back in less than 24 hours.
+A 24-hour turnaround usually meant your edited documents were back in less than 24 hours.
 Chris knew the specific needs of individual B-school essays and that made all the difference.
-He knows individual B-school cultures inside out and brings that out in your application, without which a strong candidate too doesn’t stand a chance at the best B-schools.
+He knows individual B-school cultures inside out and brings that out in your application, without which even a strong candidate doesn’t stand a chance at the best B-schools.

 I used MBA Prep School’s mock interview service as well and I have to say the mock interview was tougher than my actual interview.
 No aspect of my application or essays was left untouched and Chris made sure the interview experience was akin to the actual culture of the B-school.